microsoft/fluentui-blazor/examples/Demo/FluentUI.Demo.Client/Documentation/Grid/FluentGrid.md

 The grid component helps keeping layout consistent across various screen resolutions and sizes.
 `FluentGrid` comes with a **12-point grid system** and contains 5 types of breakpoints that are used for specific screen sizes.

 ## Example

+You can resize your browser to see how elements respond to different screen sizes.

 {{ GridDefault }}